-discovering pig slaughtering festival in vietnam picture 1
+Discovering pig slaughtering festival in Vietnam

 The festival that has been preserved for more than 800 years is celebrated annually on the sixth day of the first lunar month in commemoration of General Doan Thuong, who has been deified as the patron god of the village.
 The general is believed to have killed wild hogs in order to feed his soldiers while fighting invaders in the area.